alyssaong1/WebDev101/README.md

 	// This function gets called when the submit button is clicked }
 ```

+Some core JavaScript concepts you should read up on are:
+- Variables
+- Functions
+- Events, listeners and handlers

 So as a whole, html defines the page structure, and css and JavaScript "add" onto html to define style and behaviour.